Jere Beasley: Community involvement

 Beasley is actively involved various civic endeavors, including the American Cancer Society, American Heart Association, Lions Club and the Fellowship of Christian Athletes.

-He currently serves as a member of the Staff Parish Relations for St. James United Methodist Church.
+He is a member of the Staff Parish Relations for St. James United Methodist Church.

 In 2006, Beasley was named “Citizen of the Year” by the March of Dimes.

-In January 2010, Beasley was selected as the recipient of the Montgomery Sunrise Rotary Club’s Commitment to Service Award, recognizing his dedication to helping others and improving the community and the River Region.
+In May 2018, Beasley was selected as the recipient of the Montgomery Sunrise Rotary Club’s public service achievement and contribution award, recognizing his dedication to helping others and improving the community and the River Region.